Catholic Schools

 The 2026 conference will be held at Bishop Miege High School in Roeland Park, Kansas.

-A continental breakfast, full lunch, and light snacks and drinks will be available throughout the conference.
 The exact menu will be shared at a later date.
 Alternative options will be provided for those with dietary restrictions.

 Attendees are encouraged to bring a refillable water bottle to help us reduce waste.